-Our government relations efforts and legislative platform are focused through a statewide, grassroots Advocacy Committee which helps us identify and prioritize issues critical to our members.
-The 35-member committee includes practicing principals from each grade level within each of the state's 10 congressional districts.
-The Advocacy Committee serves as both liaison and resource to the AWSP Board on legislative matters.
-Members communicate with principals around the state on issues of concern, monitor legislative action and assist with testimony as appropriate.
-The committee meets in person twice each year and holds weekly conference calls during the legislative session.
+Our government relations efforts and legislative platform are focused through a statewide Advocacy Advisory Council, which helps us identify and prioritize issues critical to our members.
+The 30-member council includes practicing principals and assistant principals from each grade level within each of the state's nine ESD regions.
+The Advocacy Advisory Council serves as both liaison and resource to the AWSP Board and Grade Level Leadership Committees on legislative matters.
+Members communicate with school leaders around the state on issues of concern, monitor legislative action, and assist with testimony as appropriate.
+The council meets occasionally via Zoom during the interim and weekly during the legislative session.
+We are also thrilled to have additional grassroots support from a network of "Principal Partners for Legislators" around the state who commit to regular communication with their local legislator.
+Our goal is to have all 147 legislators partnered up with a school leader.
+Reach out to us if you want to be involved!